Firstly don't panic! Even just a simple muscle spasm can be incredibly painful and quite worrying due to the level of

 If your pain persists past 48 hours specialist treatment such as chiropractic or physiotherapy is advised to establish the root cause of your problem and administer the right treatment to get you back on the road to recovery.

 Located above the Snowdrop Mobility Shop, Whitchurch, our clinic entrance is on Church Road.

-For those who may have difficulty getting up our steps to the first floor, home chiropractic visits are available.
+For those who may have difficulty getting up our steps to the first floor, video chiropractic consultations are available, see our Telehealth section.

 The Whitchurch Clinic